KhaledDIFFALAH/simpleDataTables/README.md

 import simpleDatatables from 'simpledatatables-js';
 ```

-If you're using the composer or manual installation method, include the simpleDataTables files in your HTML:
+If you're using composer, git or the manual installation method, include the simpleDataTables files in your HTML:

 ```html
 <link rel="stylesheet" href="path/to/css/std.css">